MichaelGrafnetter/MichaelGrafnetter.github.io/en/projects.md

 ### Azure AD Silver Ticket Attack

-In 2017 I&nbsp;was the&nbsp;first to&nbsp;publicly describe the&nbsp;possibility to&nbsp;perform the&nbsp;[silver ticket attack against Azure Active Directory](/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md) by&nbsp;misusing the&nbsp;**Seamless Single Sign-on** feature, while&nbsp;it&nbsp;was still in&nbsp;preview.
+In 2017 I&nbsp;was the&nbsp;first to&nbsp;publicly describe the&nbsp;possibility to&nbsp;perform the&nbsp;[silver ticket attack against Azure Active Directory](/en/impersonating-office-365-users-mimikatz/) by&nbsp;misusing the&nbsp;**Seamless Single Sign-on** feature, while&nbsp;it&nbsp;was still in&nbsp;preview.
 This&nbsp;attack can be&nbsp;used to&nbsp;impersonate any user against Office 365 or&nbsp;any other service connected to&nbsp;Azure Active Directory.

 ![Silver Ticket Attack against Azure AD](/assets/images/aad_sso3.png)

-As a&nbsp;response to&nbsp;these security concerns, Microsoft has implemented the&nbsp;ability to&nbsp;roll over the&nbsp;password used by&nbsp;the&nbsp;SSO feature and&nbsp;[recommends doing so&nbsp;at least every 30 days](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-sso-faq#how-can-i-roll-over-the-kerberos-decryption-key-of-the--azureadsso--computer-account-).
+As a&nbsp;response to&nbsp;these security concerns, Microsoft has implemented the&nbsp;ability to&nbsp;roll over the&nbsp;password of&nbsp;the&nbsp;`AZUREADSSOACC$` account and&nbsp;[recommends doing so&nbsp;at least every 30 days](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-sso-faq#how-can-i-roll-over-the-kerberos-decryption-key-of-the--azureadsso--computer-account-).

 ### Azure AD Password Hash Synchronization Reverse Engineering

-Long before&nbsp;Microsoft had [proper documentation](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-password-hash-synchronization#detailed-description-of-how-password-hash-synchronization-works) on the&nbsp;Azure Active Directory password hash synchronization feature, I&nbsp;was able to&nbsp;reverse engineer the&nbsp;Azure AD Connect tool and&nbsp;[discover the&nbsp;exact hash function used by&nbsp;Azure Active Directory](/en/_posts/2015-10-18-how-azure-active-directory-connect-syncs-passwords.md).
+Long before&nbsp;Microsoft had [proper documentation](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-password-hash-synchronization#detailed-description-of-how-password-hash-synchronization-works) on the&nbsp;Azure Active Directory password hash synchronization feature, I&nbsp;was able to&nbsp;reverse engineer the&nbsp;Azure AD Connect tool and&nbsp;[discover the&nbsp;exact hash function used by&nbsp;Azure Active Directory](/en/how-azure-active-directory-connect-syncs-passwords/).

 ![OrgIdHash](/assets/images/ps_orgidhash.png)